dentarg/auth0-blog/_posts/2018-03-22-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 Once the extension is installed, you will see it listed in the *Installed Extensions* tab.

-## Configuring permissions and roles
+## Configuring Permissions and Roles

 Now that you have installed the *Authorization Extension*, you can use it to configure permissions and roles.
 To be clear, these are their definitions: